ArneWulff/quantum-mobility-quest-qaims/README.md

 ## About QAIMS

 Our team, **QAIMS** ([QAIMS at TU Delft](https://www.tudelft.nl/lr/qaims)), is based at TU Delft’s Faculty of Aerospace Engineering.
-We are an interdisciplinary group of researchers led by Dr. Boyang Chen, Dr. Yinglu Tang, Dr. Sebastian Feld, and Dr. Matthias Möller, with expertise spanning aerospace structures, materials science, and quantum computing.
-Our submission is led by Arne Wulff and Swapan Madabhushi Venkata, two PhD researchers specializing in quantum computing and machine learning methods for material design.
+We are an interdisciplinary group of researchers investigating the potential of innovative computational methods such as quantum computing and AI to solve difficult problems in aerospace material and structures.

 ## Contents of This Repository